Why People Clusters?

 - Clusters change the way information about constituent people groups is handled.
 Up to now, the 11,000 – 17,000 people groups in the various global listings have been used to extract lists of the least evangelized/reached/engaged.
 These lists often include people groups with smaller populations about which we have the least information and which may not be valid entries.
 Seeing these as part of a wider cluster enables comparisons to be made regionally and at the grass roots, and corrections or further research at a local level can be initiated.

-- The relatively small number of clusters in the world (253 total, 118 marked as least-reached in the Joshua Project database), is psychologically much easier to deal with than the nearly 7,000 least-reached people groups which are commonly put before people.
+- The relatively small number of clusters in the world (253 total, 118 marked as least-reached in the Joshua Project database), is psychologically much easier to deal with than the over 6,600 least-reached people groups which are commonly put before people.
 The task seems much more doable, and this is an energizing factor.

 - Clusters fit well with the increasing globalization occurring in the world, the diaspora of peoples.
 The cluster concept encourages planners to identify and think about smaller PGICs (people-groups-in-country) that may be much more accessible than the mother group in the home country.